ExpediaGroup/graphql-kotlin/CONTRIBUTING.md

 mvn verify
 ```

 You can also view the code coverage reports published to Codecov.
-This validates that our coverage level are maintained.
+This validates that our coverage levels are maintained.
 Links are in the README.

 ### Linting
 We are also [ktlint](https://ktlint.github.io/) and [detekt](https://arturbosch.github.io/detekt/) for code style checking and linting.
-These can be run wiht the following Maven commands
+These can be run with the following Maven commands

 **Note**:
 These will be run as part of the `validate` phase of a full build but if you want to run them manually you will have to navigate to each module directory and run the command